-Dexign Futures is a required class for all third year design students in the School of Design at Carnegie Mellon University.
+Dexign Futures is a required class for all third-year design students in the School of Design at Carnegie Mellon University.
 The course is taught as a flipped class: online work prepares students for in-class activities.
-The class is organized through one week modules.
+The class is organized into one-week modules.
 Each week, two online assignments, two in-class assignments, and a weekly reflection are due.

 Dexign Futures Courses

 Previous Dexign Futures courses taught at Carnegie Mellon University.
 The Introduction to Dexign the Future course was taught at the School of Design at Carnegie Mellon University by Peter Scupelli fall semester 2014.
 The Dexign the Future course taught fall 2013 by Arnold Wasserman and Peter Scupelli.

 Scupelli, P., Candy, S., & Brooks, J. (in press) Teaching Futures: Trade-offs Between Flipped Classroom and Design Studio Course Pedagogies.
 IASDR 2019: Design Revolutions.
 September 2-5, 2019.
 Manchester, UK.

 Scupelli, P., & Brooks, J. (2018) What Features of a Flipped Course Improve Design Student Learning Experiences?
 Next wave: Design Management Academic conference, August 1-2, Ravensbourne London, UK.
 Presentation

 Scupelli, P., Wasserman, A., Wells-Papanek, D., & Brooks, J. (2018) The Futures of Design Pedagogy, Learning, and Education.
 Next wave: Design Management Academic conference, August 1-2, Ravensbourne London, UK.

 Scupelli, P., Wells-Papanek, D., Brooks, J. & Wasserman, A.(2017) Opening a design education pipeline from University to K-12 and Back, IASDR 2017, Cincinnati (October 31 – November 3, 2017).
 Presentation